 The screenplay includes sufficient elements and details from the actual historical story to indicate that Amenábar and Gil did enough homework to have been able to depict things as they actually happened.
 But this is a movie with a message and an agenda, so these elements get mixed around, downplayed, countered or simply distorted to suit Amenábar's objectives.
 More importantly, most of the elements that support the "message" the director is preaching are wholesale fictional inventions.

 To begin with, "the Library of Alexandria" forms the focus of the first half of the film.
 Amenábar depicts this "Library of Alexandria" as forming the core of the Temple of Serapis - in fact, the Temple itself seems almost an adjunct to it - and it is described as containing "all that remains of the wisdom of men".
 This is historically problematic on several fronts.
 To begin with, as I detailed in my article last year, there was no "Great Library of Alexandria" as such in the city at this time.
 The former Great Library had degraded and suffered several major losses of books over the centuries but it had ceased to exist by this stage - the last clear reference to it that we know of dates all the way back to AD 135.
 We do know from several sources that the colonnades of the Serapeum did contain a collection of books at one time and this was a "daughter library" former Great Library's collection.
-But Ammianus Marcellinus, who seems to have visited Alexandria himself in the late 360s, refers to the "two priceless libraries" it had once housed in the past tense, indicating they were no longer there by his time.
-This fits with the descriptions we have in no less than five sources about the sack and destruction of the Serapeum at the hands of the Christians in AD 391: none of them mention any library or books at all.
-This silence is made more significant by the fact that one of these sources was Eunapius of Antioch, who was not only a vehement anti-Christian but also a philosopher himself.
+But Ammianus Marcellinus, who may have visited Alexandria himself when he was in Egypt in the late 360s, refers to the "two priceless libraries" it had once housed in the past tense, indicating they were no longer there by his time.
+This fits with the descriptions we have in no less than five sources about the sack and destruction of the Serapeum at the hands of the Christians in AD 391: none of which mention any library or books at all.
+This silence is made more significant by the fact that one of these sources was Eunapius of Sardis, who was not only a vehement anti-Christian but also a philosopher himself.
 If anyone had an incentive to at least mention this aspect of the destruction it was Eunapius, but he makes no mention of any library or any destruction of books.

 So the idea that any "Library of Alexandria" or any library at all was destroyed by the Christian mob in AD 391 is simply without evidential foundation.